HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to know that “memorize ” is better than “ remember” in the third sentence.
+I am happy to lean “ teenager” is a one word,” not hyphenated

 ★★★★★